Leinadix/companella/README.md

 A powerful companion tool for osu!mania players and mappers.
 Track your progress, get personalized practice recommendations, and create rate-changed beatmaps effortlessly.

+> **Disclaimer:** Dan ratings are experimental and should not be considered accurate or trustworthy.
+They are still in development and require more data to be reliable.

 ---

 ## Download